Jbleezy/BO1-Reimagined/README.md

 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)

 ### Maybe
+* Remove switching weapons check from perks, knives, and pack-a-punch?
 * Shangri-La: should mud pit sidequest step need the radio to be activated to work?
 No
 * Moon: should teleporter gate start going down before power is on?
 No
 * Should there be a zombie spawn delay?